Bundle Requests

 Instructions

-The refactoring can be applied to an existing operation (as a breaking change):
+The refactoring can be applied to an existing operation.
+It causes a breaking change:

 Alternatively, it can be offered as/in a new operation in the same endpoint: